AVEVA/CONNECT-data-services-developer-docs/content/analytics/data-views/data-view-troubleshooting.md

 - **While adding a query**

-    If you attempt to add a namespace that has opted out of cross region data sharing, and you reside in different geographical region than that namespace, the source is unavailable and therefore cannot be added.
+    While you are adding a query, OCS compares the region of the current namespace against the region of the namespace you are adding to the data view.
+If you attempt to add a namespace that has opted out of cross region data sharing, and you reside in a different geographical region than that namespace, the source is unavailable and therefore cannot be added.
 A tooltip displays if you mouse over the source:

     ![opt-out tooltip](_images/opt-out-tooltip.png)